-- There are exceptional/unusual circumstances; - Parents/carers are made aware that recording must not be for commercial purposes or further publication including posting on social media platforms - Parents/carers do not record or photograph other students to ensure their privacy is met; and - Indecent, offensive or unlawful recording practices are not permitted. - We are always aware if a random car is parked and observing our students play, photos will be taken of the car and other proceedings will occur if required.
+- There are exceptional/unusual circumstances; - Parents/carers are made aware that recording must not be for commercial purposes or further publication including posting on social media platforms - Parents/carers do not record or photograph other students to ensure their privacy is met; and - Indecent, offensive or unlawful recording practices are not permitted.

 Departmental guidelines and policies govern how our school may record, use, disclose and publish student, staff and parent/career personal information to ensure that the Department deals appropriately with personal information it holds.
-When you enrol you sign a form either giving media permission or not.

-Thank you for your consideration to other students and family"s privacy.
+Thank you for your consideration to other students and families privacy.